SSDS-Croatia/SSDS-2020/Day-3/README.md

 # SSDS 2020  - [5<sup>th</sup> Int'l Summer School on Data Science](https://sites.google.com/view/ssdatascience2020)

-## Day 3 - Networks in Space and Time
+## Day 3 - Intersections between Complexity Science, Network Science and Data Science

 On the third day of the school you will learn about....